10 Free Things to Do in Hong Kong

 There are lots of flea markets and night markets dotted around Hong Kong.
 They sell a variety of things from electricals to household goods, clothing and souvenirs.

 Hong Kong really is an incredible destination, I hope you enjoy your visit!
+Also if you enjoyed reading this article you might also like to check out tourist secrets things to do in Asia.

 By Serena Wong